huuuda-aus/media-device-selector/README.md

 A lightweight, customizable React component for managing media devices (camera, microphone, and speakers) with a clean, accessible UI.
 Built with TypeScript and fully typed for a great developer experience.

+## 🌟 Client-Side Only

+> **Important**: This is a client-side only component that requires browser APIs.
+It will throw an error if used in a server-side rendering (SSR) environment.
+See [Server-Side Rendering](#server-side-rendering) for usage in frameworks like Next.js.

 ## ✨ Features

 - 🎥 List and select cameras, microphones, and speakers